 Piles during pregnancy

 Piles are very common during pregnancy, especially during the last phase of pregnancy.
-Piles are not usually harmful to you or the baby.
+They are not usually harmful to you or the baby.
 You can reduce the symptoms by certain home remedies.
 During pregnancy, the enlarged uterus puts pressure on the pelvis and around the anus and rectum.
 This may be caused due to the increased level of progesterone which results in swelling of the wall.

 How do doctors diagnose piles?

 The doctors usually diagnose piles after carrying out a physical examination.
 Give complete information on the symptoms and medical history.
 Diagnosis of internal hemorrhoids includes the examination of the anal canal and rectum.
 The doctor checks for the blood in the stool, the muscle tone of the anus and rectal exam to diagnose internal hemorrhoids.
-The doctor uses anoscope or proctoscope to examine internal hemorrhoids.
+He uses anoscope or proctoscope to examine internal hemorrhoids.